lofar-astron/factor/doc/source/facetselfcal.rst

 --------------------------------------

 Input
-	Full-resolution datasets (with all facet sources subtracted)
+	Full-resolution datasets (with all facet sources subtracted).

 Output
     For each band, wide-field (~ 8 degree radius) images, one from before self calibration and one from after self calibration, are made at approximately 90" resolution.
 A region of an example image is shown in the `Residual example image`_.
 Note the improved subtraction for the circled source in the center (the facet calibrator).